Hello! This page is for students or others who are looking for information about my work and process.

 I’d also say as a side note, that it’s worth making the effort to seek out people that are enthusiastic about the way you work, and your ideas.
 Building a community of creatives around you that are positive, encouraging and have a good work ethic.

 Your experience may be straightforward, or a little complicated.
-It’s not something that you can really compare to other people, because we are all coming from different angles and situations.
-It’s your personal journey to make, and as long as you're clear on your goals it’ll work out in one way or another!
+It’s not something that you can really compare to other people, because everyone is coming from different angles and situations.
+It’s your personal journey to make, and as long as you're clear on your goals, that's the main thing!